Dr. Dre recovering well after being admitted into hospital

 His representative has not immediately responded to an email.

+Several music artists and athletes paid tribute to Dre on social media on Tuesday.
+Ice Cube, Snoop Dogg, Stevie Van Zandt and LeBron James offered prayers toward Dre's recovery.

 Dre, whose real name is Andre Young, has produced hits for Tupac, Snoop Dogg, Eminem and more.
-He’s won seven Grammys.
+He’s won six Grammys.

-Born in Compton, he broke out on the music scene as a co-founding member of N.W.A., producing some of the group’s groundbreaking 1988 debut album, "Straight Outta Compton."
+Born in the Southern California city of Compton, he broke out on the music scene as a co-founding member of N.W.A., producing the group’s groundbreaking 1988 debut album, "Straight Outta Compton."

+Dre produced his own hits and multiplatinum albums, along with crafting music for many others including Kendrick Lamar, 50 Cent, Jay-Z, Nas, Busta Rhymes, the Game and Anderson .Paak.
+He also found success outside of the rap genre, producing pop hits for Gwen Stefani and Mary J. Blige.

+Dre founded Beats Electronics in 2008 with Jimmy Iovine and six years later they launched a streaming subscription service, Beats Music.
+Apple acquired both in a $3 billion deal in 2014.